Jeonju: Attractions

 The local mountains and parks are popular for outdoor recreation due to its rural location.
 There are historical sites in the area.
 The city has a zoo, a park, and the Hanguk Sound and Culture Hall, a large, modern concert complex on the Jeonbuk National University campus.

+In recent years, Jeonju has become an attractive destination for filmmakers.
+The Jeonju Film Studio Complex was built in 2009, providing post-production, color grading and sound mastering services, but the city's hanok village is also a popular filming location.
+Some of the productions partially filmed in Jeonju include Bong Joon-ho's Parasite and the hit Netflix series When Life Gives You Tangerines.